IBMa/equal-access/accessibility-checker-extension/README.md

 1. Go to: [**about:debugging**](about:debugging) in the Firefox browser
 2. Select: "**This Firefox**"
 3. Click on: "**Load Temporary Add-on…**"
 4. Open the newly created package file "**accessibility-checker-extension.zip**" from the package folder.

-## License
-Apache 2.0

 ## Bugs and Issues